Can't Login to Cyber Range Exercise Area Account¶

 If any of these are too restrictive, or misconfigured, logging into the Cyber Range can be problematic and sometimes difficult to diagnose.
 Look at each of the sections below to determine what might be causing your user login issues and gather as much information as you can when submitting a ticket to our customer support team.

-Different Browser - Try logging in to the range using a different browser.
-Various browsers (and even browser versions) vary in their level of HTML5 compliance, which the Virginia Cyber Range requires.
+Different Browser - Try logging in to the Range using a different browser.
+We recommend using Chrome and Firefox browsers, as they are generally the most HTML5 compliant, which the Virginia Cyber Range requires.
 We have had the best luck with the Chrome and Firefox browsers, as they are generally the most HTML5 compliant.

 Not Blocking Pop-ups - Please check that your browser is not blocking pop-up windows when attempting to login to the Cyber Range.
 Please refer to the links below to learn about allowing pop-ups in both Google Chrome and Mozilla Firefox.
 Don't forget to unblock our websites in your network.
-More information can be found in our Network Restrictions Article.
+More information can be found in the article titled School Network Restrictions.

-Check Your Privacy Extensions/Add-ons - Please check that your privacy extensions and add-ons are not interfering with the Cyber Range.
+Check Your Privacy Extensions/Add-ons - Privacy extensions such as Privacy Badger and AVG AntiTrack have been known to block connections from Cyber Range resources to user hardware.
+We recommend that all users disable such software for Cyber Range resources to ensure that users have a stable connection.
+Please check that your privacy extensions and add-ons are not interfering with the Cyber Range.
 You can refer to the links below to learn how to manage or disable add-ons.

 Check Antivirus Applications - Please make sure that your Antivirus applications are not restricting access to the Cyber Range.
-You may need to whitelist the Cyber Range domain in your application.
+You may need to add the Cyber Range domain to the allow list in your application.

 Helpful Links For Browser Troubleshooting¶